What Is Landed Cost and How Do I Calculate It?

 What are the components of total landed costs?

-• COGS (cost of goods sold) — the cost to purchase or create each product covered
+- COGS (cost of goods sold) — cost of the products (the cost to purchase or create each product covered)

-• Customs fees including taxes, VAT, duties, levies, and even some port or harbor fees
+- International customs fees including tariffs, taxes, VAT, duties, levies, and even some port or harbor fees

 Often, it’s challenging to gather all of these costs.
 You’ll be tracking costs across your manufacturers, shipping partners, carriers or freight service providers, and potential government costs such as customs, taxes, and inspections.
 Costs also come from multiple operations in your own company (procurement, sourcing, warehouse labor, and more).
 Internal numbers can be easy to track for specific goods or timeframes.
 Still, you may struggle to capture data over a specific timeframe or to split it up in a way that makes understanding landed costs easy.